aamishi/marriages_weekly_reflection/README.md

 ## Statement on LLM usage

-This project was completed without any LLM usage
+This project was completed without any LLM usage.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist